Who We Are

 There is no charge for a consultation, and if we take your case, we do so on a contingency fee basis, meaning the other side pays for our attorney’s fees.

 The partners in our firm have represented consumers in automotive defect cases and repossession cases for 30 years.
 Bryan Kemnitzer, Nancy Barron and William Krieg were some of the first California lawyers to bring private lawsuits to enforce the California Lemon Law, repossession rights, and other consumer protection laws.
 In the last 30 years, they have brought justice to thousands of individual clients and more than a million class members for whom they served as class counsel.
-And, they have trained many other lawyers along the way.
+And, our California lemon law attorneys have trained many other lawyers along the way.

 Not every case needs to go to trial, but partners Bryan Kemnitzer, Nancy Barron and William Krieg each have solid trial and appellate experience to back up their efforts to settle cases in California state and federal courts.
-Demonstrating their role in developing consumer protection law in California, they have helped shape the consumer law in California and have many reported appellate cases that they have handled on behalf of consumers.
+Demonstrating their role in developing consumer protection law in our state, our California lemon law lawyers have helped shape the consumer law in California and have many reported appellate cases that they have handled on behalf of consumers.
 Timothy Foote, a former California Deputy Attorney General, who is of counsel to the firm, brings another 30 years of trial and appellate experience into the fold.